ejci/iZettle-for-Titanium/readme.md

 ###Example Usage
 Check the example App to see it in action.
 It is ridiculously simple.
-You only need is [developer key from iZettle](https://developer.izettle.com/).
+You only need [developer key from iZettle](https://developer.izettle.com/).

 ####Titanium code: